 (If you don’t have time to read this right now, just Pin It for later.)

 Keep it simple.

 Keep this celebration a little low-key.
-A new grandmother may not want you to be the one who plans a baby shower and makes a big fuss.
+A new grandmother may not want anyone to hold a baby shower and make a big fuss.
 But she probably wouldn’t mind a “little fuss”.
 And your party should not overshadow any shower plans for the Mom or take the attention away from her.

 Invite close friends.

 Make it a small gathering with just her closest friends.
 This shower should be an opportunity to share the entrance into grandmother-hood with the special people who are sincerely happy for her.
 Make it a lot about celebrating.
 The gifting is an important part of the shower, too, but should be secondary to celebrating.

 Most baby showers are held on a weekend afternoon.
 Having the shower in the evening is less apt to compete with Mom’s shower.
 If you’d like to make this baby shower for the new Grandma a surprise, having it in the evening will surely be more unexpected.

 Meet at a restaurant or park.